Frequently Asked Questions

-Do you graduate Trillium College with a college diploma?
+Do you graduate from Trillium College with a college diploma?

 Yes.
-Trillium College is registered as a private career college under the Private Career Colleges Act, 2005.
+Trillium College is registered as a career college under the Career Colleges Act, 2005.

 Is there any assistance in finding work following graduation?

-Trillium College has a dedicated Employment Services team who assists graduates in finding work following graduation.
+Trillium College has a dedicated Employment Services team that assists graduates in finding work following graduation.

 Yes.
-Trillium College diploma classes are structured to run four hours a day for five days a week.
+Trillium College diploma classes are structured to run five hours a day for five days a week.